 Anatomy of the urinary bladder

-- Apex vesicae: the cranial area, covered by the peritoneum
+- Urinary bladder apex covered by the peritoneum

-The urinary bladder is composed of the following from the inside to the outside:
+The urinary bladder, from the inside to the outside, consists of:

 Holding muscles of the urinary bladder